4rknova/autopyload/README.md

 ```
 ## Install from Chrome Web Store

-The extension is release in [Chrome Web Store](https://chromewebstore.google.com/detail/autopyload/ilcjfjpgoaeggpalbjbfiacnedimkodm)
+The extension is available in [Chrome Web Store](https://chromewebstore.google.com/detail/autopyload/ilcjfjpgoaeggpalbjbfiacnedimkodm)

 ## Install manually from source